stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

+!!! note
+    You may need to re-login to the ECR if it's been a while since you did the `docker push` from [Section 3](/containerise-it/):

+    ```bash
+    aws ecr get-login-password | docker login --username AWS --password-stdin 049839538904.dkr.ecr.eu-west-2.amazonaws.com
+    ```

 Now if we run `docker-compose up` we'll see both our dev and prod versions of the API spin up simultaneously.
 To spin the services up in the background, we can use the `-d` flag:

 ```bash